mattmajestic/mamba-docker/README.md

 # Mamba Docker 🐍🐋

-Run Jupyter Notebook with Mamba in a Docker container.
+Run Jupyter Notebook with Docker in a Docker container from `Ubuntu or Conda`.

 ## DockerHub Images